aykae/aboudirai.github.io/collections/_drafts/2022-02-08-labeling-boxes.md

 ## Purveyor of the gray area between black and white
-Virgil Abloh [(ILWIIR)](https://en.wikipedia.org/wiki/Inna_Lillahi_wa_inna_ilayhi_raji%27un), the founder and CEO of *Off-White* as well as artistic director of Louis Vuitton's menswear collection, has had a plainly obvious influence on my BL style, predominantly inspiring the actual content of the text that is fastidiously transcribed onto the Casey's label, that is then adhered to Jeff Bezos' boxes.
+Virgil Abloh [(ILWIIR)](https://en.wikipedia.org/wiki/Inna_Lillahi_wa_inna_ilayhi_raji%27un), the founder and CEO of *Off-White* as well as artistic director of Louis Vuitton's menswear collection, has had a plainly obvious influence on my BL style, predominantly inspiring the content of the text that is pedantically transcribed onto the Casey's label, that is then adhered to Jeff Bezos' boxes.

-I make use of the renowned *Off-White* quotation marks.
-If you don't know what I'm referencing, here's an example of one of the brand's luxury accessories:
+My BL makes use of the renowned *Off-White* quotation marks, and if you don't know what I'm referencing, here's an example of one of the brand's luxury accessories:

 {: .center}
 <img src="/assets/img/offwhite-pouch-front.jpg" width="65%" height="auto" />

-I know what you're thinking, that solid black coin pouch with no design but the text, "POUCH", on it should probably not be retailing at
-$360.
-However, the very fact that heaps of narrow-minded, fashion-averse consumers share this opinion make this product so valuable.
+I know what you're thinking, that solid black coin pouch with no design but the text, "POUCH", on it should probably not be retailing at $360.
+However, the very fact that heaps of narrow-minded, fashion-averse consumers share this opinion is precisely what makes this product so valuable.

 I have borrowed the quotation mark approach of design, and have applied it to my BL.
 Parallel to *Off-White*'s use of descriptive labeling, the words contained within the quotation marks for my BL